ClojureBridgeLondon/workshop-content-gitbook/functions/name-smash.md

 ------------------------------------------

 > #### Note::Name splitting function
-> Write a function called `name-split` that a full name as a string and return two seperate strings, one for the first name and one for the last name.
+> Write a function called `name-split` that a full name as a string and return two separate strings, one for the first name and one for the last name.
 ```eval-clojure
 ()
 ```